September Birthstone: Why Sapphire is Unique?

 Affiliate links are highlighted in red.
 Learn more here.

-Search and buy unique sapphire jewelry here.
+Search and buy unique September birthstone jewelry at Blue Nile.

-Sapphire Origin
+September Birthstone: Sapphire Origin

 Sapphire originates from the Greek word "sappheiros,” which signifies blue stone.
 The ancient Persians believed that the sky was blue because of the refraction of sapphire stones, while the ancient Greeks believed the stone had the power to ward off evil and grant the wearer wisdom and truth.